Bright-V/InfiniR_ucmi_NetHunter/README.md

 # For Rom Devs

+## Warnig: If you don't know what is a custom NetHunter Kernel, use [upstream source](https://github.com/toraidl/InfiniR_kernel_ucmi) instead.

 If you want to inline this kernel in your Roms then do this before building ( In kernel root directory ):

 ```bash